ampach/Recommended-Renderings-Module/README.md

 	recommended-renderings-index.

 ## Uninstall
-If you don’t like the module or in some other reasons you want to uninstall the module, remove files by the following paths:
+If you donâ€™t like the module or in some other reasons you want to uninstall the module, remove files by the following paths:
 - sitecore\shell\Override\Applications\Dialogs\SelectRendering\SelectRendering.xml
 - sitecore\shell\Override\Applications\Layouts\DeviceEditor\DeviceEditor.xml
 - App_Config\Include\RecommendedRenderings